-This Code is designed to:
+The Code is intended to:

-- 3.1 guide Institute members who may be subjected to contradictory pressures and enable them to act with integrity and objectivity. - 3.2 provide a benchmark for clients, employers, other professionals and members of the general public against which to assess Institute members conduct. - 3.3 provide grounds for referring a member to the AIOH Council for alleged misconduct for which, following due process the Council can warn, admonish, reprimand, suspend or expel a member and when deciding whether a member is fit to remain a member pursuant to clause 12.1 of the Rules and Statement of Purposes of the Institute.
+- 3.1 Clearly guide Institute members who may be subjected to contradictory pressures and enable them to act with integrity and objectivity. - 3.2 Provide a benchmark for clients, employers, other professionals, and members of the general public against which to assess Institute members conduct. - 3.3 Provide grounds for referring a member to the Institute's Council for alleged misconduct for which, following due process, the Council can warn, admonish, reprimand, suspend or expel a member and when deciding whether a member is fit to remain a member pursuant to clause 12.1 of the Rules and Statement of Purposes of the Institute.